Nancy Silverton: Los Angeles restaurants

+chi SPACCA opened in 2013.
+It was based on a concept developed from the family-style salumi dinners previously held at Scuola di Pizza, which occupied the same premises.
+The restaurant established the first in-house “dry cure” program in Los Angeles, aimed at developing Italian charcuterie techniques.

+Silverton established Pizzeria Mozza in 2012 in Newport Beach and Pizette in Culver City in 2019.
+The Newport Beach location closed in October 2024.
+Pizzette closed in 2023.
+The Barish, located in the Hollywood Roosevelt Hotel, also closed in 2023.

+In November 2025, Silverton opened Max & Helen's, a diner-style restaurant, with long-time collaborator Phil Rosenthal.

-Nancy's Fancy
+Nancy's Fancy and Ojai

-In June 2015, Silverton launched Nancy's Fancy.
-A luxury line of seven flavors of gelato and sorbetto, Nancy's Fancy, is sold in supermarkets.
-The company's original location was based in Chatsworth, California; however, they have since relocated to a 6,000 square foot warehouse in the Arts District of Downtown, Los Angeles.
+In June 2015, Silverton launched Nancy's Fancy, a line of seven flavors of gelato and sorbetto, sold in supermarkets.
+Originally based in Chatsworth, the company moved to a 6,000 square foot warehouse in the downtown LA Arts District in 2015.

-The Farmhouse at Ojai Valley Inn

-Silverton was named Culinary Ambassador of the new Farmhouse food and event space in Ojai, California, in early 2019.
-As the Culinary Ambassador, Silverton co-hosts a variety of events with the team at the Ojai Valley Inn and participated in the first ever Ojai Food + Wine Festival.
+Silverton was named Culinary Ambassador of the Farmhouse food and event space in Ojai, California in early 2019.
+She has co-hosted events at the Ojai Valley Inn.
+She participated in the first ever Ojai Food + Wine Festival.

 Personal life

-Silverton has been a member of the Macy's Culinary Council since 2003 and is involved in the Meals on Wheels programs in Chicago, New York, and Los Angeles.
+Silverton has been a member of the Macy's Culinary Council since 2003.
+She is involved in Meals on Wheels programs in Chicago, New York, and Los Angeles.